 '''

+linpool m

-linpool m linear memory pool uint size amount of memory
+linear memory pool

 '''

 $lp\alloc()$ allocates size bytes of memory from a linpool m and it returns a pointer to the allocated memory.
 It works by trying to find free space in the last memory chunk associated with the linpool and creating a new chunk of the standard size (as specified during $lp\new()$ ) if the free space is too small to satisfy the allocation.
 If size is too large to fit in a standard size chunk, an "overflow" chunk is created for it instead.